have fewer than three bowel movements (BMs) in a week

 Reasons why people get constipated include:

 Stress.
 People can get constipated when they're anxious about something, like schoolwork or a problem at home.
-Stress can affect how the digestive system works and can cause
+Stress can affect how the digestive system works and can cause constipation or diarrhea.

-In rare cases, constipation is a sign of other medical illnesses.
+In rare cases, constipation is a sign of a medical problem.
 Call your doctor if you’re concerned about your bowel movements.

 What Are the Signs & Symptoms of Constipation?